Five NHL Records That Will Be Broken

 4) Game-Winning Goals: Ovechkin & Patrick Marleau

 With that said, Ovechkin in particular could add this record to his resume as well.
-If he plays through his age-38 season (a conservative estimate) he’d need to average just five and a half game-winning goals per season to break the record, currently held by Jaromir Jagr (135).
+If he plays through his age-38 season (a conservative estimate) he’d need to average just under five game-winning goals per season to break the record, currently held by Jaromir Jagr (135).
 Ovechkin has recorded seven or more game-winning goals each of the last five years, so he should be more than capable of chasing down Jagr and grabbing yet another goal-scoring record.

 3) Saves: Roberto Luongo

-Roberto Luongo’s age and injury history (including a new injury that could keep him out a month) cloud what would otherwise be a slam-dunk achievement.
-Luongo currently sits just 1,598 saves shy of Martin Brodeur’s all time mark of 28,928.
-In every healthy season of his career, Luongo has turned away well over 1,000 shots, meaning he would only need to play a healthy season and a half to catch Marty.
+Roberto Luongo’s age and injury history cloud what would otherwise be a slam-dunk achievement.
+Luongo currently sits just 519 saves shy of Martin Brodeur’s all time mark of 28,928.
+In every healthy season of his career, Luongo has turned away well over 1,000 shots, meaning he would only need to play one more season to catch the great Brodeur.

-But Luongo is now 39, and his base salary becomes very low after this season.
+But he is now 39, and his base salary becomes very low after in the 2019-20 season.
 There may not be incentive for the former fourth overall pick to continue playing and brave aging and injury.
 If he does, though, and he plays consistently, he should break Brodeur’s record, which would be a testament to his endurance and longevity.

 2) Games Coached: Joel Quenneville